 Maine Sea Grant – NOAA Fisheries Undergraduate Internships in Sea-run Fish Research

 Several Undergraduate Paid Internships are available (links below) through an ongoing collaboration between UMaine’s Sea Grant Program and NOAA’s Northeast Fisheries Science Center.
-These competitive positions will be 20-40 hours per week, based at one of several mentor locations in Maine including UMaine Orono and Maine Department of Marine Resources offices in Augusta, Bangor, and Jonesboro.
-Several opportunities are being offered as virtual and will not require in-person contact.
+These competitive positions will be 40 hours per week, based at one of several mentor locations in Maine including Orono/Old Town area and Maine Department of Marine Resources offices in Augusta, Milford, and Jonesboro.
+One opportunity in Woods Hole, Massachusetts with NOAA’s NEFSC is also being offered.
 Students will have an opportunity to be a part of the National Sea Grant Community Engaged Internship Program which is designed for undergraduate students from all backgrounds, including underrepresented and indigenous communities.
 Start dates vary according to position, ranging from April to June and will last for up to 13 weeks.
-Projects include:
+Potential Projects include:

 - a cover letter describing your interest in this opportunity and your preferred (top 3) projects/locations.
 The internship program seeks to broaden participation and increase access to fisheries research/management opportunities for underrepresented groups.
 In your cover letter, explain how you might contribute to this program vision.